hanasusak/cDriver/README.md

 Current version is a Beta version.
 We will regularly improve this package based on a users comments.

-And we are preapering wrapper so users will be able to use cDriver as blaxbox and run it with basic parameters without any R knowledge.

 # Installation from R

 ```Rscript